Passivelyme/A-simple-encrypter-decrypter/README.md

 The Reference_map is a single hashmap which is called in two function namely:
         Reference_table and Reverse_Reference_table

-Reference_table and Reverse_Reference_table funtion handle the hasmap reference_map how the value are going to be mapped
+Reference_table and Reverse_Reference_table funtion handle the hasmap reference_map how the value are going to be mapped.

+Next up is the encrypt and decrypt fucntion that handle the actual conversion.